User Mapping

 Default Mapping

-The default mapping is a catch-all CipherTrust Manager user used to connect to the CipherTrust Manager when no user mapping exists for a database user.
+The default mapping is a catch-all CipherTrust Manager user connected to the CipherTrust Manager when no user mapping exists for a database user.
 When there is no default mapping and an unmapped database user attempts to access sensitive data, CDP returns an error message and does not send the request to the CipherTrust Manager.
 It may be useful to create a default mapping to prevent CDP from automatically returning this error.

 When the default mapping is assigned, the system creates an entry in the ING_AUTHORIZED_USER